 This of course also applies to your own writing.
 Don’t hold back from progressing with your paper because you think it is not good enough.
-Take the time that is given to during the lockdown and try to get a paper out soon.
+Take the time available and try to get a paper out soon.
 This could be a silver lining to a period of uncertainty and difficulty for academics.

 If you need more help with writing and publishing your journal paper, join Paper Writing Academy.
 In this course, we will not only address the aspect of mastering the literature review, but give you a whole run-down of how to write a paper that gets published.

 - Worksheet Literature Review Notes

-- Blog post #28: What type of journal paper to write?
+- Smart Academics Blog #28: What type of journal paper to write?